 - Look for pins that are easy to read quickly and have design features that catch your eye.

 - Make a note of what you do and do not like in a pin.

 Keep things simple in the beginning.
 Choose a palette of three to five colors and two to three fonts.
 You may already have a brand kit to use as the basis for your design, which makes this step easier.

-1. Coolors.co and Canva’s Color Palette Generator are helpful resources for selecting colors that go well together.
+1. Coolors.co is a helpful resource for selecting colors that go well together.
 Opt for a trending palette or create your own.
 Not sure where to start?
 Look at an online color wheel and learn how colors work together or search “brand color inspiration” + your niche for ideas.

 2. Picking out fonts can be tricky — what works for a birthday card may not work for a pin.
 Start with Canva’s tutorial on lettering and choose a few you like.
 When we design pins, we typically use a bold, thicker font paired with an easy-to-read script font as emphasis.
 For our URL, we use a basic font like Ariel or Verdana so the web address is easy to read.

 Test font sizes and letter spacing, too.
 A font may be difficult to read in a small size, but look great larger with a little space between letters.